agrostar/zzapi/README.md

 ### Test bundles

 The purpose is to automate testing.
 The same endpoint typically appears multiple times with different parameters and test cases.
-Tests are run against the response to ensure the API is responding as it is supposed to.
+Tests (assertions) are run against the response to ensure the API is responding as it is supposed to.

 Take a look at the [sample tests bundle](tests-bundle.zzb).